Lancelot-wy/Lancelot-wy.github.io/startups.md

 ## Motivation

 From 766 Lab at Anhui Agricultural University, we are driven by the spirit of AI for Agriculture, surpervised by _Prof.
-Wu_– cultivating innovation, growth, and impact, we aim to build solutions that matter.
+Wu_.

-Beyond our research and ambitions, we’re also a VALORANT squad – because every great team needs its moments of play.<br>
+Beyond our research and ambitions, we’re also a VALORANT squad.<br>

 ---